Multilevel User Credibility Assessment in Social Networks: Our proposed method

 \subsubsection{Labels and class imbalance}

-In the data collection phase, a numerical value between 0 and 100 is assigned to each user to represent their credibility level.
-A value of 0 signifies the lowest credibility level, while 100 represents the highest level.
-To model the classification problem, this numerical range is divided into several sub-intervals, with each interval representing a class.
-In this paper, this process is carried out in various ways, implying that various classification settings are formed with different numbers of classes.
+In the data collection phase, we assign each user a credibility score between 0 and 100, where 0 represents the lowest credibility and 100 the highest.
+To model this as a classification problem, we partition the continuous score range into subintervals, each corresponding to a class.
+In this paper, we explore multiple partitioning schemes, resulting in classification settings with varying numbers of classes.